razoumov/publish/git.md

 work there
-git commit -am "describe changes" git push origin newBranchName go to the repository's web interface and make a pull request to the master brach
+git commit -am "describe changes" git push origin newBranchName go to the repository's web interface and make a "new pull request" to the master brach
 ~~~

+Alternatively, you can fork a existing repository (to which you want to commit) online, clone it locally,
+work on it, push to your fork, and then create a pull request on the original.

 ## 11. Putting together a simple web page